Home > Business > Logistics purchasing > Request For..., a new supplier selection practice

 Share this page :

 Buyers, the RFx or Request For... approach can save you precious time.
 In three stages, the aim is to progressively restrict and rationalise the selection of suppliers.
 So how do you go about it?
-Jean-Jacques Rechenmann, consultant and trainer specialising in RFx, explains.
+Jean-Jacques Rechenmann, a consultant and trainer specialising in RFx, explains.

 RFx or Request For... a new supplier selection practice.